The reason hotel linens include four pillows

 2022-07-08

-Ancient wisdom advises “rest easy with a high pillow,” yet modern medicine holds that pillows that are too high or too low are both detrimental to the cervical spine; placing the pillow in the wrong position can exacerbate the problem, leading to short-term soreness and discomfort, and in the long run, often necessitating major surgical intervention.
-Moreover, many people habitually sleep without a pillow, causing their heads to tilt backward during sleep, which places twice as much pressure on the cervical spine as when the head is tilted forward—over time, this will inevitably lead to problems.
+The ancients said, “Rest easy with a high pillow,” but modern medicine holds that pillows that are too high or too low are both harmful to the cervical spine; placing your head in the wrong position can lead to further problems—short-term discomfort and soreness, and in the long run, the inevitable need for major surgery.
+Moreover, many people habitually sleep without a pillow, causing their heads to tilt backward during sleep.
+In this posture, the cervical spine bears twice as much pressure as when the head is tilted forward, and over time, this will inevitably result in health issues.

-It is crucial to use the right pillow when sleeping—your pillow should support the natural curve of your neck.
-You can easily test this yourself: when you lie down, if your chin points upward, the pillow is too low; if your chin dips downward, the pillow is too high.
-The ideal pillow height keeps your chin level, which ensures both comfort and proper spinal alignment.
+How you position your pillow while sleeping is crucial—your pillow should support the natural curve of your neck.
+You can test this yourself: when lying down, if the base of your chin points upward, your pillow is too low; if your chin presses downward, your pillow is too high.
+For comfort and proper alignment, your chin should remain level.

-Sleep accounts for one-third of our lives, so posture during sleep must be carefully considered.
-Some parents believe that letting their children sleep on a hard board bed will ensure proper bone development.
-In reality, the human body has varying amounts of soft tissue in the hips, lower back, and shoulders; a hard board bed prevents these natural curves from conforming to the surface, making it difficult to relax and rest fully—and ultimately leading to discomfort and poor health.
+Sleep accounts for one-third of our lives, so posture deserves careful attention.
+Some parents believe that letting their children sleep on a firm mattress will ensure proper bone development.
+In reality, the flesh in the hips, lower back, and shoulders varies in thickness; a hard surface prevents these areas from conforming to the bed, hindering relaxation and leading to discomfort—and ultimately, poor health.